Purple-Services/portal-service/README.md

 in another terminal.
 The tests are run everytime you change .clj source files.
 You will be notified via Growl notification any time a test fails.

+When writing tests at the repl, better to not have this running as it interferes with setting up the database.

+test-refresh will also interfere with any git hooks that run lein tests

 ## License

 Copyright © 2016 Purple Services, Inc.